Pravakar-RijaI/NET-Centric-Lab/README.md

-# NET-Centric-Database
+# NET-Centric-Lab
-This repository includes all the source code related to database in NET Centric Computing.
+This repository includes all the source code related to NET Centric Computing.